This seminar will not take place in Summer Semester 2022

-We will read texts from different disciplines to gain in-depth knowledge about the central concepts social responsibility, sustainability and resilience, and most importantly to deconstruct and re-think them.
-You are encouraged to critically reflect upon the concepts during in-class and group discussions.
-In the second half of the semester, you will work on real-life cases and apply what you have learned in practice.
-Along with deepening your understanding, you will also learn how to do scientific research, how to build an argument and how to carve out a suitable research question.
+Social Development is a concept employed by major governmental and non-governmental institutions and organizations.
+It subsumes a plethora of measures and describes a direction of developmental strategies that puts people at the center.
+Likewise, sustainability is a central concept in contemporary societal discourse, research and development.
+Students will read texts from different disciplines to gain in-depth knowledge about the central concepts Social Development and Sustainability and most importantly learn how to deconstruct and re-think them.
+Students are encouraged to critically reflect upon the concepts during in-class and group discussions.
+In the second half of the semester, students will work on cases and apply what they have learned to a specific case.
+Along with deepening their general understanding of the concepts Social Development and Sustainability, students also learn how to do scientific research, how to build an argument and how to carve out a suitable research question.

 Language of instruction: English